We absolutely can’t thank you enough.

 The National Spinal Cord Injury Statistical Center (NSCISC) reports that about 273,000 people in the U.S. are living with the ongoing consequences of a spinal cord injury.
 An estimated 12,000 new cases occur every year.

-Damages in a Spinal Cord Injury Case
+Spinal Cord Injury Case

 Spinal cord injuries can have a devastating physical, emotional and financial impact on the lives of victims and their families.
 If a victim’s spinal cord damage was caused by the negligence of another, however, he or she may be able to pursue a personal injury lawsuit and seek a recovery of damages.